frwololo/warnel-chawpiovs/README.md

 ![Warnel Chawpiovs preview image](preview.png "Warnel Chawpiovs preview image")

-A digital card game based on the Marvel Champions board game, with full rules enforcement, ideal for true solo or two-handed (but supports up to a full team of 4 heroes).
-Runs on Windows, Linux, MacOS, and Nintendo Switch.
+A digital card game based on the Marvel Champions board game, with full rules enforcement, ideal for true solo or two-handed (but also supports up to a full team of 4 heroes).
+Runs on Windows, Linux, Android, MacOS, and Nintendo Switch.

 ## Quickstart
 To play this game, all you need is to [download the game from the release page](https://github.com/frwololo/warnel-chawpiovs/releases), extract the zip to any folder on your machine, and run the executable.